[Investigation] Moscow using far right to infiltrate EU parliament

 Although Chauprade and Yakunin met in St Petersburg in January 2016, Chauprade's initiative, however, seemed to have failed.

-Despite his move away from the far-right, he might still appear too toxic to Yakunin who had suffered bad publicity following his participation in a 2014 meeting, that was also attended by German far-right politicians.
+Despite his move away from the far right, he might still appear too toxic to Yakunin who had suffered bad publicity following his participation in a 2014 meeting, that was also attended by German far-right politicians.

 Volokhova then received promotion in 2017, as she became a policy advisor directly employed by the far-right Europe of Nations and Freedom (ENF) group in the European Parliament.

-As a member of the ENF's secretariat, Volokhova received access to the workings of the European Parliament's committee on constitutional affairs, budgetary control committee, commission for women's rights and gender equality, and delegation of the European Union to Russia.
+As a member of the ENF's secretariat, Volokhova received access to the workings of the European Parliament's committee on constitutional affairs, budgetary control committee, commission for women's rights and gender equality, and the delegation of the European Union to Russia.

 Arranging visas